xinyee20/tp/docs/UserGuide.md

 2. You can now see that all the students' attendance have been updated on the *Student Information Panel*.

-![Figure X. Outcome of a successful mark attendance for all students command](images/ui/markpresent_all.png)
+![Figure X. Outcome of a successful mark attendance for all students command](images/ui/markpresent_all.png) _Figure X. Outcome of a successful mark attendance for all students command_

 #### Flag attendance for a single student: `flag`